In 1999, the Ministry of Education issued a policy to have the Department of Guidance and Counseling in all schools.

 VALUES

-Values are the underlining principle and standards of behaviour that help you determine your priorities and enable you to make decisions.
+Values are the underlying principles and standards of behaviour that help you determine your priorities and enable you to make decisions.
 Some of the values include passion, integrity commitment, acceptance of others, honesty, tenacity, and many others.
 The knowledge of your core values will help you decide which careers are suitable for you and which are not.

 PERSONALITY

 Different students have different personalities.
 No personality type is better or worse than another.
-Every student needs to identify their strength and weakness.
-It is important that each student chooses a career that suits your personality; we normally invite professionals to help our student identify their personalities and suitable career for each personality trait.
+Every student needs to identify their strength and weaknesses.
+Each student must choose a career that suits your personality; we normally invite professionals to help our student identify their personalities and suitable careers for each personality trait.

 SKILLS AND TALENTS